deepakgowtham/Datascience_Basics/Datawarehouse/01_Concepts.md

 ## Data Virtualization
 - Read only Distributed DBMS
+- Data virtualization reaches directly into the source applications and accesses data at the time it's needed for reporting and analytics, rather than pre-staging.
+- does NOT make copies of original data for usage in analytics
 - In-place data access
 - other names virtual data warehousing, enterprise information integration, enterpirse data access.
 - use full for simple transformation, smaller number of data sources, relaxed response time.